hughsie/python-uswid/README.md

 uSWID can also export a raw blob that can be embedded in a unspecified data section.
 This allows coSWID metadata to be easily embedded in non-free tools.

+If we know how to parse the firmware and can lookup the offset the coSWID blob starts and ends (e.g. the PE COFF header says *data is stored at 0x123, length is 0x234*) then we don't need anything else to read the embedded coSWID data.
+The LVFS extracts the PE files from the UEFI capsule and know exactly where the coSWID can be found thanks to the COFF header, so we store raw coSWID in PE files.

+If we are asked to process lots of different kinds of firmware, we cannot always parse the secret vendor-specific header, e.g.

+    VENDOR_HEADER
+    ARC32_IMAGE1
+    ARC32_IMAGE2
+    FREE_SPACE
+    coSWID
+    FREE_SPACE

+With this the SBoM aggregator tool does not know *where* the coSWID data starts in the blob, or *how many* coSWID sections there might be.
+If we include a small header with a 16 byte magic GUID then we can search the image to discover the offsets to read the coSWID blobs, e.g.

+    VENDOR_HEADER
+    ARC32_IMAGE1
+    ARC32_IMAGE2
+    FREE_SPACE
+    uSWID_HEADER
+    coSWID
+    FREE_SPACE

+For space reasons, if we wanted to just include the "raw" coSWID blob in the file then we'd need to teach the LVFS how to process that specific kind of firmware blob.
+Which might actually be fine, but you'd be volunteering to do that work. :)

     uswid --load oem.ini --save ./blob.uswid

-The `raw.bin` file also includes a 16 byte *random* GUID prefixing a simple header.
+The `blob.uswid` file then includes a 16 byte *random* GUID prefixing a simple 7-byte little-endian header:

+    uint8_t[16]   magic string, "\x53\x42\x4F\x4D\xD6\xBA\x2E\xAC\xA3\xE6\x7A\x52\xAA\xEE\x3B\xAF"
+    uint8_t       header version, typically 0x01
+    uint16_t      header length, typically 0x17
+    uint32_t      payload length, typically 0x17

-This allows a program to aggregate multiple coSWID sources from a composite image into a single SBOM.
+This allows an aggregator tool to easily aggregate multiple coSWID sources from a composite image into a single SBoM.

 Reading and writing to PE files
 -------------------------------